TABLE OF CONTENTS

 But first, what are the milk alternatives?

 Whole cow’s milk is the most popular choice among parents and healthcare professionals for the initial transition away from baby formula and breast milk.
-However, there are a number of alternatives and each provides different nutrients to help our babies develop and grow during these crucial stages in their development.
+However, there are a number of alternatives, and each provides different nutrients to help our babies and toddlers develop and grow during these crucial stages in their development.

 -